Colin-XKL/FeedCraft/doc-site/src/content/docs/en/guides/advanced/search-to-rss.md

 description: Generate RSS feeds from search queries using AI providers.
 ---

+## Prerequisites

+Before using the Search to RSS feature, you need to configure a search provider in the admin settings.
+See the [Search Provider Configuration Guide](/docs/guides/advanced/customization) for setup instructions.

 FeedCraft includes a **Search to RSS** tool that allows you to turn search queries into RSS feeds.
 This is useful for tracking news, topics, or brand mentions using configured search providers (e.g., SearXNG, Bing, Google).

 ## How to use